Heenan Lake fishing season opener is just around the corner

 How to fish:

 You should preferably fish from a float tube, inflatable raft, canoe or small boat.
-You can fish from shore, but you’ll have much better success on the water.
+You can fish from shore, but you’ll have much better success out on the surface of the water.

 What to use:

-If you’re a fly fisherman, you should try an assortment of artificial flies, such as Antron Caterpillars, Leeches, Prince Nymphs, Woolly Buggers, Zug Bugs, etc.
+If you’re a fly fisherman, you should try an assortment of different flies, such as Antron Caterpillars, Leeches, Prince Nymphs, Woolly Buggers, Zug Bugs, etc.

-If you’re a spincaster, try various lures, such as Mepps, Kastmasters, Panther/Martins, Roostertails, Super Dupers, TOR-P-DO’s, etc.
+If you’re a spincaster, try various lures, such as Mepps, Kastmasters, Panther/Martins, Super Dupers, TOR-P-DO’s, etc.

 What you’ll catch:

-You’ll catch Lahontan cutthroat trout, with many of them running up to some very impressive sizes, both in weight and length.
+You’ll catch Lahontan cutthroat trout, with many of them running up to very impressive sizes, both in weight and in length.

-You can only fish on Fridays, Saturdays and Sundays during that period of time (Fishing on Mondays-Tuesdays-Wednesdays-Thursdays during the open fishing season is a major “No-No.” Don’t be tempted!)
+You can only fish on Fridays, Saturdays and Sundays during that special period of time.

 Heenan is a “catch and release” lake, which means that the limit is zero fish.
 Any cutthroat that you catch must be released unharmed.
 Anglers are encouraged to practice “airless” catch and release, which keeps the trout in the water, at all times, while trying to release it.

-You can only use artificial flies or lures.
+You can only use artificial flies or lures, with barbless hooks.

 You must park your vehicle outside the locked gate at the lake.